weavejester/lein-beanstalk/README.md

     (def lein-beanstalk-credentials
       {:access-key "XXXXXXXXXXXXXXXXXX"
        :secret-key "YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"})

+You can supply an optional `:region` parameter to target endpoints other than us-east-1.

 Finally, lein-beanstalk uses lein-ring for packaging your application, so all of lein-ring's configuration applies as well.